akinmail/isw-payment-sdk-android/README.md

 The procedure to use the SDK on sandbox mode is just as easy,

-* Use sandbox client id and secret got from the developer console after signup(usually you have to wait for 5 minutes for you to see the sandbox details) 2.
-Override the api base as follows
+* Use sandbox client id and secret got from the developer console after signup(usually you have to wait for 5 minutes for you to see the sandbox details)
 * Override the api base as follows
 ```java
     Passport.overrideApiBase("https://sandbox.interswitchng.com/passport");